 The days are getting shorter.
 The nights colder.
 And, recently, your pup has been acting… strange.
-He is howling at the moon and seems to disappear every now and then.
+They are howling at the moon and seem to disappear every now and then.
 As we get closer to Halloween, it may be easy to jump to the scary conclusion that your dog has turned into a werewolf.
 Fear not, DogTime readers.
-Before you go out and buy some silver bullets, go through this checklist of differences between dogs and werewolves to see if your pup has actually changed.
+Before you go out and buy ancient, mystical tomes full of werewolf cures, go through this checklist of differences between dogs and werewolves to see if your pup has actually changed.

 1. Your Dog Howls At The Moon – Werewolves Rage Under It

-2. Your Dog Tears Apart Underwear – Werewolves Tear Apart People
+2. Your Dog Hunts Shoes And Underwear – Werewolves Hunt People

-If your dog lacks training, he may tear things apart like dirty underwear, the garbage, or one of your very expensive shoes.
-Werewolves also tear these things apart, but in a way more serious form of collateral damage.
-What werewolves are really aiming for are your throat, your limbs, and any other living creature that may threaten its existence or look tasty.
+If your dog is bored or lacks training, he may tear things apart like dirty underwear, the garbage, or one of your very expensive shoes.
+Werewolves also tear these things apart, but with way more serious collateral damage.
+What werewolves are really aiming for are people and any other living creature that may look tasty.
 If the closest thing to a human your dog has torn apart is the creepy squeaky clown toy they got last year from your mom, you are safe.

 3. Your Dog Stands On His Hind Legs For A Treat – Werewolves SPRINT On Them

 I taught one of my childhood dogs how to climb up a ladder, and I was pretty proud of that.
 After reading some of the many abilities that werewolves seem to have–like instant self-healing powers, superhuman strength and speed, and wall-crawling–that feat seemed pathetic.
-Your dog may be an agility champion, but unless she is crawling up the wall like Spider-man she ain’t nothing but a hound dog.
+Your dog may be an agility champion, but unless they are crawling up the wall like Spider-man, they ain’t nothing but a hound dog.

-5. Werewolves Take A Human Form – Your Dog Clearly Does Not
+5. Werewolves Take Human Form – Your Dog Clearly Does Not

-If television has taught me anything, it is that werewolves are pack animals.
-When they are in their human form, that pack is usually a motorcycle gang.
-Your dog may like to hang around with the neighborhood pups, but until you see him in a leather biker gang jacket, don’t go crying werewolf to the local news.
+If television taught me anything, it’s that werewolves are pack animals.
+When they are in their human form, that pack is usually a motorcycle gang or a group of muscular, shirtless guys.
+Your dog may like to hang around with the neighborhood pups, but until you see him in a leather biker gang jacket or sporting chiseled abs, don’t go crying werewolf to the local news.

 Did your dog pass this checklist and you still want to be extra sure?
-Put him in a doggy pen in the backyard on the night of a full moon.
-If he looks at you in a confused manner (which he most likely will), chill out.
+Let him out in the backyard on the night of a full moon.
+If they do their normal potty business, which they most likely will, chill out.
 No werewolf on your hands.
-If he starts to shake violently and forms into a hideous beast, run.
+If they start to shake violently and turn into a hideous beast, run.
 Run very fast.

 Have a happy and safe Halloween!